 If you are unsure of where to start when it comes to returning to safe, effective, and enjoyable exercise you’re your hands on your very own copy of my Returning to Exercise and Nutrition for Post Natal Recovery ebook.
 HERE.
 Use code FITBUMP for 15% off or follow along on Instagram for weekly workouts and goodness on all things pregnancy and postpartum!

 You’ve got this Mumma.
 Take time to heal and return to exercise safely, trying not to focus on weight loss or what any other mums are doing.
 It can be easy to fall into the trap of post-baby body pressure, but you, your mental health and your baby are your top priorities.
 Surround yourself with the right team and tools and you can’t go wrong!

-Brooke Turner - BIO - Brooke Turner is an international presenter, published writer, educator, nutritionist and personal trainer with 11 years experience in the health and fitness industry.
+Brooke Turner is an international presenter, published writer, educator, nutritionist and personal trainer with 11 years experience in the health and fitness industry.
 Brooke is the founder of Balance Fitness and Nutrition and her Exercise and Nutrition for Pregnancy and Postpartum eBooks.
 She specialises in helping others strive for a balanced approach to healthy active living, educating and empowering women to move safely and effectively during and post-pregnancy.
-Brooke is also a mother of two with a third on the way come April 2021!
+Brooke is also a mother three, with her newest addition Brody arriving in April 2021!